docs-mj/docs-mj.github.io/content/docs/ai_on_fedora.md

 {{% /details %}}

-If you get mostly empty output, or it lists only your CPU as an agent, it means that your GPU is not reocognised as a ROCm platform.
+If you get mostly empty output, or it lists only your CPU as an agent, it means that your GPU is not recognised as a ROCm platform.
 You can check and see if there is unofficial support somewhere, but it is unlikely.

 ### Priming ROCm on Fedora